 The Matrix protocol is designed with your privacy and data sovereignty in mind.
-Because it is a decentralised, federated service with cryptographically-validated message integrity, there are a few important things to know before you use the Service.
+Because it is a decentralised, federated service, there are a few important things to know before you use the Service.

 Services using the Matrix protocol rely on Matrix homeservers which share user data with the wider ecosystem over federation.

 Some Matrix rooms are bridged to third-party services, such as IRC networks, twitter or email.
 When a room has been bridged, your messages and media may be copied onto the bridged service.

 The homeserver the user is using, and other homeservers that the user's homeserver is federating with, may provide a range of integrations in the form of Widgets (web applications accessed as part of the Matrix Client webapp) and Bots (automated participants in rooms).
 Bots and Widgets have access to the messages and files in rooms in which they participate.
 Please refer to the privacy policies provided by the operators of these services for further details.

 The app allows you to share bug reports with us and suggest app changes to us.
 Both of these actions require user interaction.
 When sending us a bug report or suggestion, you agree to share personal information with us that help us understand your issue.
 In particular, when invoking a bug report or sending a suggestion, the app reports following information to us: